pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 \end{bmatrix}
 $$

+A system with a contradiction is called **inconsistent** and it does not have any solutions.
+Otherwise, a system is **consistent** and has at least one solution.

-If the system is consistent and the number of rows (equations) is fewer than the number of unknowns, we assign some unknowns arbitrary values and express the other unknowns in terms of these arbitrarily assigned unknowns.
+If the system is consistent and under determined, we assign some variables arbitrary values and express the other variables in terms of these arbitrarily assigned unknowns.
 Due to the arbitrary assignments, the system has **infinitely many solutions**.

-A system has a **unique solution** if it is consistent and the number of rows equals the number of unknowns.
+A system has a **unique solution** if it is consistent and determined.

 # Linear Transformations